📸 Big Bend National Park Pictures: A Big Bend Photography Guide (2023)

 At the end of a very rough 7-mile road, visitors will discover a fascinating tapestry of bubbled rock formations that glow the color of blood-orange in the evening.
 Splicing between these textures hills is a lone trail that leads to a popular geological phenomenon known as Balanced Rock.

-If you are willing and able to make the journey, I recommend being prepared to stay through the night so that you can capture sunset, sunrise, and milky way here.
-The colors in the hills are equally amazing during both morning and evening golden hours, though I probably give the nod to sunrise.
-And, of course, getting a picture of the Milky Way over Balanced Rock is probably the highest priority on every photographer’s Big Bend bucket list.
+If you are willing and able to make the journey, I recommend being prepared to stay through the night so that you can capture sunset, sunrise, and Milky Way here.
+Getting a picture of the Milky Way over Balanced Rock is probably the highest priority on most photographer’s Big Bend bucket list.

-NEARBY: Guadalupe Mountains National Park
+Texas’ Guadalupe Mountains National Park Ultimate Guide

 🌅 Region 3: Chisos Basin